Drug DWI vs Marijuana DWI in Dallas, Texas: What's Different and What's the Same?

 On this page

-A Drug DWI in Dallas involves alleged impairment by any drug, while a Marijuana DWI specifically involves THC.
-Texas has no legal THC limit, and THC can remain detectable long after impairment ends.
-As a result, marijuana DWI cases are usually more subjective and more defensible than other Drug DWI cases in Dallas.
+A Drug DWI in Dallas involves alleged impairment by any controlled substance, while a Marijuana DWI specifically involves THC.
+Texas has no legal THC limit, and THC can remain detectable in your system long after impairment ends.
+As a result, marijuana DWI cases are usually more subjective and easier to defend than other Drug DWI cases in Dallas.

 What’s Different, What’s the Same, and What Actually Matters